 Hair removal methods differ in cost and long-term effectiveness.
 Before trying one, ask your doctor about risks of infection and scarring.

-As part of polycystic ovary syndrome (PCOS) treatment, medicines can be used to help control reproductive hormone or insulin levels.
+As part of treatment for PCOS, medicines can be used to help control reproductive hormone or insulin levels.
+These medicines can include: